The Enneagram: How An Ancient Sufi Symbol Cracked Open My Heart

 Every day that I do my inner work, I feel the resentment melting away.
 In its place, a divine itch to make the world a better place, and a compassionate space to let myself (and others) off the hook.

-Now, don’t get me wrong, the Enneagram is not my Lord.
-It is a tool that helps me work out the practice of the abundant life the scriptures promise.
+Now, don’t get me wrong, the Enneagram is not a religion.
+It is a sacred map that helps me see where I am and work out the practice of the abundant life many sacred wisdom traditions promise.

 I have been studying the Enneagram for over a year now on my own.
 Unexpectedly, Jack gifted us with another scholarship.
 Because of his generosity, I was able to develop my own curriculum and was blessed to study the Enneagram with Chris Heuertz!
-I'm now consulting with private clients, using a curriculum called "Journey to Personal Innovation" that includes working with The Enneagram and tools that I've developed along the way.
+I'm now consulting with private clients, using a curriculum called "Confusion to Clarity," that includes working with The Enneagram and tools that I've developed along the way.

 I am so grateful for the journey that led me here and for the adventure that lies ahead.
 I will enjoy it with more presence and integrity, and less anger and anxiety.